Introducing our patented cup holder to fit the IKEA 'Antilop', Target 'Snacka'*, Kmart 'Prandium' and Big W 'Uno' highchairs.

 Sitting level with the high chair tray, it is positioned at a perfect distance for self use.
 High walls and a lowered centre of gravity stop the cup from falling even with the roughest of wobbles, and an open base lets any stray food fall through.
 It even has a hole at the end for hanging when not in use.

 It can be setup on the left or right hand side to suit you and your child and its wide opening can take even the chunkiest of sippy cups.
 Even ones with handles.

 So sit back and relax whilst they play with their food, and drink to their hearts content.
 You deserve a break.

 Want to know how to install the cup holder?

 Further information can be found on our Cup Holder Installation page.

 Located in USA, Canada or Singapore and need it now?

 This product is stocked by our International distributors.
 Shop with them here.

 Is my Target Snacka highchair compatible?

-As of September 2020 we have been informed that certain Target Snacka highchairs purchased in Victoria Australia from approximately mid-2020 may have had a design change to the underneath of the tray affecting the installation of the cup holder.
+As of September 2020 we have been informed that certain Target Snacka highchairs purchased from approximately mid-2020 may have had a design change to the underneath of the tray affecting the installation of the cup holder.